GSA/search.digitalgov.gov/_posts/2013-08-21-collections.md

 ---
 [USASearch](http://usasearch.howto.gov) > [Admin Center](http://search.usa.gov/affiliates/home) > YourSite > Collections

 Would you like searchers to be able to narrow results to a specific subset of content within your site or on another site?
+You may create a collection across any set of domains, subdomains, or subfolders.

 ## Step 1.
 Create a Collection

-Create a named collection across any set of domains, subdomains, or subfolders.

 Enter a name for the collection (e.g., FAQs).